 The exhibition Rupert Bunny: Artist in Paris will continue at The Ian Potter Centre: NGV in Melbourne until 9pm, Saturday 19th June 2010.

-Rupert Bunny (1864-1947) was born in Melbourne in 1864.
-After being very interested in music and architecture, at the beginning of the 1880s he settled on art at the National Gallery of Victoria School and stayed there from 1881-4.
+Rupert Bunny (1864-1947) was born in Melbourne.
+After being very interested in music and architecture, in the early 1880s he settled on art at the National Gallery of Victoria School and stayed there from 1881-4.
 Eugene von Guerard and George Folingsby were some of his first teachers; John Longstaff was one of his friends and colleagues.

 He travelled to Europe in 1884, still in his late teens, and studied at the St John's Wood Art School, London.
 He had only a short stay in England before settling in France and spending almost all the rest of his working career there.
 During the late 1880s and throughout the 1890s, Bunny was known primarily for his mythological works in oils.

 To enjoy the very romantic, very languid painting called Sweet Idleness c1897, see The Monday Issue blog and Felicity Gleeson's blog.
 But sometimes the languid is too much.
 Malcolm Clark saw the women in Bunny’s paintings as sensual, yet devoid of sexiness.

 Only with the turn of the new century did the ex-pat Australian artist decide to modernise himself.
 In 1902 Bunny married the French artist model Jeanne Morel, several years after first painting her.
 Later she appeared in a number of portraits.
 Genre scenes of Jeanne and other charming young women in flowing white tea gowns played a predominant role in his newest work.